 Because these inflammatory cells have increased in number, it can trigger flare-ups of any skin conditions people may be predisposed to.

 Whenever our body feels it’s under stress, our fight-or-flight response kicks in, Patel noted.
 As a result, we experience a spike in adrenaline and cortisol.

 An increase in adrenaline causes us to sweat more, she noted.
-It activates the eccrine glands, the sweat glands, which cause you to become dehydrated, because you’re losing a lot more water very quickly. she said.
+It activates the eccrine glands, the sweat glands, which cause you to become dehydrated because you’re losing a lot more water very quickly. she said.

-Those who have dry skin in general are more prone to eczema.
+Those who have dry skin, in general, are more prone to eczema.
 Stress is a known trigger for eczema, which brings us to our next point.

-Stress hormones can trigger existing conditions to worsen or flare up
+Stress hormones can trigger existing conditions to worsen or flare-up

 The theory is that the immune system is directly affected by stress.
 Stress releases hormones such as cortisol and adrenaline into our systems — chemical messages that trigger certain physiological responses in our bodies.
 For instance, adrenaline increases the heart rate and elevates blood pressure, and cortisol increases sugar in the bloodstream.
-In terms of the skin, when the body produces too much cortisol, the immune system is weakened, causing an inflammatory response such as an eczema or psoriasis flare-up.
+In terms of the skin, when the body produces too much cortisol, the immune system is weakened, causing an inflammatory response such as eczema or psoriasis flare-up.
 This factor is particularly relevant for individuals who are predisposed to these skin conditions, as stress can exacerbate or unmask those conditions.

 Stress can also make you oilier, which could lead to acne breakouts